 James Hughes proposed the name Tux as a subordinate of Torvalds’ Unix.
 Being short for the tuxedo, a kind of suit with shading like that of a penguin.

-The GNU userland is a central part of most systems which are based on the Linux kernel.
+The GNU userland is a central part of most systems based on the Linux kernel.
 The toolchain is a comprehensive collection of program writing tools vital to Linux development.
 The project also develops a favorite CLI shell.
 The graphical interface for the user or GUI used by most Linux systems is built on top of an operation of the X Window System.
 Currently, the Linux community seeks to advance to way land as the new display server protocol in place of X11.
 Many other open-source software projects are contributing to Linux systems.

 The main difference between Linux and many other modern operating systems is that the Linux kernel itself.
 All of the other components are free of cost and open-source software.
 Some of these software licenses are based on the standard of copyleft.
 All work adopt from a copyleft piece of software must be copyleft.
 The GNU or General Public License (GPL), is a format of copyleft and copyleft is used for the Linux kernel as well as many of the components from the GNU Project.